-- Remove screws 3 from both brake calipers. - Press back the brake linings with a slight lateral tilting of the brake calipers on the brake disc. - Pull the brake calipers carefully back from the brake discs and hang them to one side loosely.
+- Remove screws 3 from both brake calipers. - Press back the brake linings by slightly tilting the brake calipers laterally on the brake disc. - Pull the brake calipers carefully back from the brake discs and hang to the side loosely.

-Do not pull the hand brake lever when the brake caliper has been removed.
+Do not operate the hand brake lever if the brake calipers have been removed.